Skip to Main Content

 Indirect signs would be those that you can detect away from the rotting wood, usually in your household.
 The biggest indicator would be a strange smell wafting from the crawl space or basement.
 Due to the stack effect, the air in your foundation rises toward your home, meaning that the spores and smell of mold will be noticeable throughout the house.
 Another good way to test for wood rot would be to simply check the humidity levels in your home.
 Crawl spaces and basements tend to be a lot more humid than the rest of the house, so if the humidity levels in your home are extreme, it goes double for the humidity in your basement.

 Often, many people hear about replacing the wood in their crawl space in order to repair it.
 However, there is a more efficient way of repairing your crawl space while also ensuring that it stays fixed.
 The IntelliJack™ floor support system can restore sagging floor beams and crawl space structures, despite being surrounded by rotted or water-damaged wooden posts.
-While it may be small in size, it can support more than 60,000 pounds in just one support jack.
+While it may be small in size, it is rated to support up to 24,860 pounds per jack.
 The IntelliJack™ is very versatile and is also capable of reviving sunken foundations, even in the smallest of crawl spaces.

 Encapsulating your crawl space may be something that you want to invest in.
 Much of the air that enters your home originates within the crawl space below you.
 If your crawl space has been continuously exposed to water, it can result in wood rot and host pests and mold, which will ultimately taint the air in your home.
 The CrawlSeal® Advantage prevents this by providing a waterproof and mold-proof layer to your crawl space that makes it more difficult for pests to enter.
 By improving the air quality in your crawl space, you are improving the air within your home and ensuring the health and safety of its inhabitants.